COVID–19 Vaccine FAQ

 The following systems and information sources add another layer of safety monitoring, giving CDC and FDA the ability to evaluate COVID-19 vaccine safety in real time and make sure COVID-19 vaccines are as safe as possible:

-CDC: V-SAFE — A new smartphone-based, aftervaccination health checker for people who receive COVID-19 vaccines.
+CDC: V-SAFE — A smartphone-based, aftervaccination health checker for people who receive COVID-19 vaccines.
 V-SAFE will use text messaging and web surveys from CDC to check in with vaccine recipients for health problems following COVID-19 vaccination.
 The system also will provide telephone follow up to anyone who reports medically significant (important) adverse events.

 CDC: National Healthcare Safety Network (NHSN) — An acute care and long-term care facility monitoring system with reporting to the Vaccine Adverse Event Reporting System or VAERS